Lotus Sutra: Chapters 2–9

-The Buddha prophecies that in a future eon (kalpa) Śāriputra will become a Buddha called Padmaprabha. Śāriputra is happy to have heard this new teaching, but says that some in the assembly are confused.
+The Buddha prophesies that in a future eon (kalpa) Śāripūtra will become a Buddha called Padmaprabha. Śāripūtra is happy to have heard this new teaching, but says that some in the assembly are confused.
 The Buddha responds with the parable of the burning house, in which a father (symbolizing the Buddha) uses the promise of various toy carts to get his children (sentient beings) out of a burning house (symbolizing samsara).
 Once they are outside, he gives them all one large cart to travel in instead.
 This symbolizes how the Buddha uses the three vehicles, as skillful means to liberate all beings – even though there is only one single vehicle to Buddhahood, i.e. the Mahāyāna.
-The sutra emphasizes that this is not a lie, but a compassionate salvific act.
+The sūtra emphasizes that this is not a lie, but a compassionate salvific act.